nicolas-logo/alto-crypto-coins/README.md

 ## Good practices and nice to have implemented
+- Lazy loading of components using Lazy and Suspense.
+- Canceling current API request on component unmount using Axios Token.
-- Using a provider to save the text searched.
+- Provider implemented to save the text searched using React Context and Reducer.
-- Debounce to auto-search for coins when stop writing.
+- Debounce to auto-search for coins when stop writing using Lodash library.
-- Tests.
+- Tests using React Testing Library.
 - Mapping API object to local object.
 - Folder structure prepared for expantion (clientsApi, constants, components, pages, assets)
 - Use of constant file for urls prepared for easily adding new ones